BlenderCN/BlenderPython/Duplication.md

      - parent: _1 vertex based mesh Object_ with vertices at the locations where you want the spheres to be duplicated.
   - In images: this tends to make immediate sense.

+Things to consider:

->  - (pro) it is fast, very fast.
+- (pro) it is fast, very fast.
->  - (pro) it is possible to rotate the object's vertex normals and use them as rotation values.
+- (pro) it is possible to rotate the object's vertex normals and use them as rotation values.
->  - (con) vertex normals are overwritten by default when you enter edit mode of the parent object.
+- (con) vertex normals are overwritten by default when you enter edit mode of the parent object.
->  - (con) no way to scale individual duplicates.
+- (con) no way to scale individual duplicates.

 You can execute this code with or without the line that modifies each vertices' normal.